vivek-pippalla/NLP-using-TensorFlow-on-Amazon-Reviews/README.md

 ## Summary

-1. **Input**: The dataset consists of Amazon product reviews containing text descriptions and overall ratings.
+## 1. **Input**: The dataset consists of Amazon product reviews containing text descriptions and overall ratings.
-2. **Processing**: The reviews are cleaned, preprocessed, and transformed into numerical features.
+## 2. **Processing**: The reviews are cleaned, preprocessed, and transformed into numerical features.
 A deep learning model is trained to classify sentiment.
-3. **Output**: The model predicts whether a review is positive or negative and provides sentiment insights for further analysis.
+## 3. **Output**: The model predicts whether a review is positive or negative and provides sentiment insights for further analysis.

-"# NLP-using-TensorFlow-on-Amazon-Reviews"